casey/just/README.md

   echo "This line won't be echoed!"
 ```

-The `-` sigil cause recipe execution to continue even if the command returns a
+The `-` sigil causes recipe execution to continue even if the command returns a
 nonzero exit status:

 ```just